From Zero to Deployment-Ready

 What You Will Learn

-Our standard training programme covers the full Peplink product range and the core skills needed to plan, configure and maintain Peplink-based networks.
-We structure the content into modules so that courses can be adapted to the experience level of each group.
+The standard programme covers the full Peplink product range and the core skills needed to plan, configure and maintain Peplink-based networks.
+Content is structured into modules so courses can be adapted to the experience level of each group.

 Module 1: Peplink Hardware Overview

-Participants begin with a thorough introduction to the Peplink hardware range.
-This covers the Balance series for wired multi-WAN deployments, the MAX series for cellular connectivity, the HD series for high-throughput environments, and the AP One range of access points.
-We explain the positioning of each product family, typical deployment scenarios, and how to select the right device for a given use case.
-By the end of this module, participants understand the full product line and can confidently recommend hardware for any project brief.
+A hands-on introduction to the Peplink hardware range: Balance series for wired multi-WAN deployments, MAX series for cellular connectivity, HD series for high-throughput environments, AP One for access points.
+Positioning of each product family, typical deployment scenarios and how to select the right device for a given use case.
+By the end of this module, participants can confidently recommend hardware for any project brief.
+Honestly, knowing when a B One is enough and when you actually need an HD4 MBX is half the battle.

 Module 2: Basic Configuration

-This module covers initial device setup, including WAN configuration for Ethernet, cellular and Wi-Fi as WAN connections.
-Participants configure LAN settings, DHCP, VLANs and basic firewall rules.
-We also cover firmware updates, backup and restore procedures, and the process for factory resetting a device.
+Initial device setup: WAN configuration for Ethernet, cellular and Wi-Fi as WAN connections, LAN settings, DHCP, VLANs and basic firewall rules.
+Firmware updates, backup and restore procedures, and the factory reset process are all covered.
 Each concept is demonstrated on live hardware, and participants replicate the configuration on their own lab units before moving on.

 Module 3: SpeedFusion Setup

-SpeedFusion is the core technology that sets Peplink apart from other SD-WAN vendors, and we give it the time it deserves.
-This module covers SpeedFusion VPN profiles, bonding versus hot failover, WAN smoothing, forward error correction, and bandwidth allocation.
+SpeedFusion is the core technology that sets Peplink apart, and it gets the time it deserves.
+VPN profiles, bonding versus hot failover, WAN smoothing, forward error correction and bandwidth allocation.
 Participants build SpeedFusion tunnels between paired devices and test failover behaviour by physically disconnecting WAN links.
-We also cover SpeedFusion Cloud for deployments where a remote FusionHub is not available.
+Nothing teaches failover like yanking an Ethernet cable during a live test.
+SpeedFusion Cloud is also covered for deployments where a remote FusionHub is not available.

 Module 4: InControl2 Management

 InControl2 is Peplink's cloud-based management platform, and it is essential for any deployment beyond a handful of devices.
-This module covers device onboarding, group-based configuration templates, firmware scheduling, reporting and alerting.
-Participants learn to push configuration changes across multiple devices simultaneously and to use InControl2's mapping features for fleet visibility.
-We also cover the API for organisations that want to integrate InControl2 with their own monitoring tools.
+Device onboarding, group-based configuration templates, firmware scheduling, reporting and alerting.
+Participants push configuration changes across multiple devices simultaneously and use InControl2's mapping features for fleet visibility.
+Skip this if your fleet is under ten devices; come back when you outgrow manual management.
+The API is also covered for organisations that want to integrate InControl2 with their own monitoring tools.

 Module 5: Troubleshooting

-Troubleshooting skills separate competent engineers from those who rely on vendor support for every problem.
-This module covers diagnostic tools built into the Peplink web interface, including active sessions, event logs, speed tests and packet capture.
-We walk through structured troubleshooting workflows for common issues: WAN failover not triggering, SpeedFusion tunnel instability, cellular signal quality problems and DHCP conflicts.
-Participants work through fault scenarios on lab hardware to build muscle memory for real incidents.
+Troubleshooting skills separate competent engineers from those who ring vendor support for every problem.
+Diagnostic tools built into the Peplink web interface get covered in depth: active sessions, event logs, speed tests and packet capture.
+Structured troubleshooting workflows for common issues: WAN failover not triggering, SpeedFusion tunnel instability, cellular signal quality problems, DHCP conflicts.
+Participants work through fault scenarios on lab hardware to build the muscle memory that matters at 2am on a Saturday.

 Module 6: Advanced Topics

-For experienced teams, we offer advanced sessions covering topics such as OSPF and BGP routing with Peplink devices, PepVPN mesh topologies, captive portal configuration, content filtering, and high-availability clustering.
-We also cover integration with third-party systems, including SNMP monitoring, syslog forwarding and SD-WAN policy-based routing.
-The scope of the advanced module is always tailored to the specific needs of the group.
+For experienced teams: OSPF and BGP routing with Peplink devices, PepVPN mesh topologies, captive portal configuration, content filtering and high-availability clustering.
+Integration with third-party systems is covered too, including SNMP monitoring, syslog forwarding and SD-WAN policy-based routing.
+The scope of this module is always tailored to what the group actually needs.

 Balance MAX HD Series Multi-WAN Cellular High Throughput Training Lab